 There have been many accidents involving motorhomes and the wind.
 Usually, because people always seem to underestimate the winds we've got here.

 Park your car facing the wind to prevent the car door from being flung open.

 Don't be that guy.
 Don't intrude on others.

 You see a farmhouse by the road with open pastures, perfect for a night's rest.
 You're considering driving your camper up to the farmhouse to camp for the night, right?
 Well, don't.

-You can camp in the wild but use common sense.
+You can camp in the wild (only in the Westfjords) but use *common sense.

 - Don't park your camper blocking a road you think nobody is driving.
 Someone's gonna be driving that road at some point.